AbuseIO/AbuseIO/docs/migration.md

 - make sure the supervisored daemons have been stopped
 - make sure the webserver has been stopped
 - make sure the MTA has been stopped
+- make sure the cron task has been disabled (housekeeper)

 - Now run the cache builder again for any changes that might have happend since the last run, this wouldn't take long if there are not a lot of changes: